xl0/lovely-docs/doc_db/sveltejs_sveltekit/index/essence.md

-Documentation root/index page; auto-generated, no content.
+Documentation root/index page with no content; auto-generated from sync script.